hapijs/hapi/API.md

         - `'ignore'` - take no action and continue processing the request.
     - `defaultContentType` - the default 'Content-Type' HTTP header value is not present.
       Defaults to `'application/json'`.
+    - `compression` - an object where each key is a content-encoding name and each value is an object with the desired decoder settings.
+Note that encoder settings are set in the root option `compression`.

 - `plugins` - plugin-specific configuration. `plugins` is an object where each key is a plugin name and the value is the plugin configuration.